jbilander/RA5-512K/README.md

 ***

-Time to try this one in a real Amiga 500 now, this A500 motherboard is a Rev.6A with the JP2 and JP7A modded so if this expansion memory works it will show up as chip ram...and voila!, we can see we got 1 MB in total.
+Time to try this one in a real Amiga 500 now, this A500 motherboard is a Rev.6A with the JP2 and JP7A modified and 512K RAM on board so if this expansion memory works it will show up as chip ram...and voila!, we can see we got 1 MB in total.
 Let's run some tests and check the RTC voltage level with the machine turned on.
 We can see the chip ram works, the RTC ticks and the voltage level is nice at just above 5V.

 <a href="images/RA5-512k_pic25.jpg">
 <img src="images/RA5-512k_pic25.jpg" width="202" height="151">